patrykgacek/uekat-ml/README.md

-# uekat-ml
+# Machine Learning 🧠
-University of Economics in Katowice - Machine Learning
+University of Economics in Katowice